jlursenbach/CPSC-362-summer-group/Assignment 1.md

 	Select a list of stocks
 	Choose a stock to display
-	Comparing Stocks !!!
-(JU) - I don't think this is required fo the task Sort Stocks !!!
-(JU) - I don't think this is required for the task Stock Meta-Data
+	Sort Stocks
+		Sort by:
+			-
+			-
+			-
-		Stock metadata
+	Stock Meta-Data
 		-the product that the company sells
 		-product popularity (consumer needs)
 		-gstock price trend chart (chart should show company performance up to 5 years) -PE ratio (price per earning)
 		-PS ratio (price per share)
 		-company cash reserve
-			-gcompany debt
+		-company debt
 		-company management effectiveness data
 			(return on asset and return on equity data)

+	Comparing Stocks !!!
+(JU) I'm not sure this is required for the task?
-		Comparative analysis (two+ stocks)
+	Comparative analysis (two+ stocks) !!!
+(JU) I'm not sure this is required for the task?

 !!!
 (JU) The task is: Customers select a stock from the Dow Jones index for detailed information.

  ** Nonfunctional **

 	Load the list within 3 seconds
 	return a complete list (no parts missing) provide accurate data
-	readability/understandability
+	readability/understandability/organization

 ### Developer

 ** Functional **

-	scrape stock data from - somewhere -
+	scrape stock data from - somewhere - grab stock metadata from - somewhere - (Yahoo stocks?)

  ** Nonfunctional **

+ 	Handle multiple users accessing system

 ## User Cases